ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny, with a high near 87.
-South southwest wind 9 to 21 mph, with gusts as high as 33 mph.<br></div>
+         <h3>Today</h3>Sunny, with a high near 86.
+South southwest wind 16 to 20 mph, with gusts as high as 32 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms between 2am and 5am, then showers and thunderstorms likely.
+         <h3>Tonight</h3>A chance of showers and thunderstorms after 1am.
 Partly cloudy.
-Low around
+Low around 44, with temperatures rising to around 58 overnight.
-         45, with temperatures rising to around 60 overnight.
-West southwest wind 12 to 18 mph, with gusts as high as 33 mph.
-Chance of precipitation is 60%.<br></div>
+         West wind 12 to 18 mph, with gusts as high as 32 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
+         <h3>Friday</h3>Showers and thunderstorms likely before 10am, then a chance of showers and thunderstorms between 10am and 2pm.
+Mostly cloudy,
-         <h3>Friday</h3>Showers and thunderstorms likely.
-Mostly cloudy, with a high near 54.
-North wind around 16 mph, with gusts as high as 26 mph.
+         with a high near 54.
+North wind around 17 mph, with gusts as high as 29 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A slight chance of rain showers before 7pm.
-Mostly clear, with a low around 33.
-North wind 6 to 15 mph, with gusts as high
+         <h3>Friday Night</h3>Widespread frost after 5am.
+Mostly clear, with a low around 32.
+North wind 7 to 14 mph, with gusts as high as 24 mph.<br></div>
-         as 24 mph.
-Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Sunny, with a high near 56.
+         <h3>Saturday</h3>Widespread frost before 9am.
+Sunny, with a high near 57.
 East northeast wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Partly cloudy, with a low around 40.
-Southeast wind around 5 mph.<br></div>
+         <h3>Saturday Night</h3>Partly cloudy, with a low around 39.
+South southeast wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Partly sunny, with a high near 67.
-South wind 5 to 12 mph, with gusts as high as 20 mph.<br></div>
+         <h3>Sunday</h3>Mostly sunny, with a high near 68.
+South wind 5 to 12 mph, with gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Partly cloudy, with a low around 56.
-South wind around 12 mph, with gusts as high as 21 mph.<br></div>
+South wind around 10 mph, with gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Mostly sunny, with a high near 78.
-South southwest wind around 15 mph, with gusts as high as 25 mph.<br></div>
+         <h3>Monday</h3>Mostly sunny, with a high near 79.
+South southwest wind around 14 mph, with gusts as high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Partly cloudy, with a low around 63.
+         <h3>Monday Night</h3>Mostly cloudy, with a low around 63.
 South southwest wind around 13 mph, with gusts as high as 22 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A slight chance of rain showers after 7am.
-Mostly sunny, with a high near 81.
-South southwest wind 13 to 16 mph, with gusts
-         as high as 26 mph.<br></div>
+         <h3>Tuesday</h3>Partly sunny, with a high near 82.
+South southwest wind 13 to 16 mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>A slight chance of rain showers before 1am, then a slight chance of showers and thunderstorms.
-Mostly cloudy, with a low around
+         <h3>Tuesday Night</h3>A chance of showers and thunderstorms after 1am.
+Partly cloudy, with a low around 65.
+South southwest wind around 15 mph,
-         64. South southwest wind around 15 mph, with gusts as high as 25 mph.<br></div>
+         with gusts as high as 25 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>A chance of showers and thunderstorms.
 Partly sunny, with a high near 80.
-South southwest wind around 17 mph, with gusts as
+South southwest wind around 16 mph, with gusts as
-         high as 29 mph.<br></div>
+         high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a low around 62.
-South southwest wind around 16 mph, with gusts
-         as high as 26 mph.<br></div>
+South wind around 15 mph, with gusts as high as
+         24 mph.<br></div>
    </p>
 </div>